marijavella/mri-tvtv/README.md

 git clone https://github.com/marijavella/tvtv-mri
 python test.py
 ```
-Please check test.py for the differet configuartion settings accepted.
+Please check test.py for the different configuration settings accepted.

 The brain dataset used to test this network can be downloaded from <a href="https://drive.google.com/file/d/1qp-l9kJbRfQU1W5wCjOQZi7I3T6jwA37/view?usp=sharing"> here.</a> Then place this in the ```data``` folder.</p>